andsens/bootstrap-vz/bootstrapvz/remote/README.rst

       ec2-credentials:
         access-key: AFAKEACCESSKEYFORAWS
         secret-key: thes3cr3tkeyf0ryourawsaccount/FS4d8Qdva
+      docker:
+        machine: default

 * ``ec2-credentials`` contains the access key and secret key used to boot an EC2 AMI.
+* ``docker.machine`` The docker machine on which an image built for docker should run.